neuroidss/lab-governance/People and Partners.md

 ##### Policy: Async governance process
 See [Async governance process as TLC](README.md#policy-async-governance-process-tlc)

+##### Policy: Mentors
+Any Partner can assign themself to the Mentor role (with the focus of the mentee) if another partner asked you to be their mentor

 ##### Policy: Firing Process
 - Anybody can be fired with one month notice period, who (1) has been without a role for at least 1 months, or (2) Partner's roles all together do not require at least 50% of the agreed work time in the last 1 month.
 Firing decision needs to be approved by all of these roles: HR LL, Resource Clarity and Biz.
 If the Partner gets a role within the notice period, than the firing process stops.